-Term not defined in section 4 of the Adoption Act.
-Is the definition satisfactory?

-- birth father, of a child, means the man presumed under Part 2 of this Act, or under the Birth (Equality of Status) Act 1988, to be the father of the child. - birth mother, of a child, means the woman who gave birth to the child.
-20 - birth parent, of a child, means the child's birth mother or the child's birth father. - birth relative, of a prescribed child, means a person who was a grandparent, brother, sister, uncle or aunt of the child before the parentage order was made. - genetic father, of a child, means the man whose gametes were used to create the embryo.
+birth father, of a child, means the man presumed under Part 2 of this Act, or under the Birth (Equality of Status) Act 1988, to be the father of the child.

+birth mother, of a child, means the woman who gave birth to the child.

+birth parent, of a child, means the child's birth mother or the child's birth father.

+birth relative, of a prescribed child, means a person who was a grandparent, brother, sister, uncle or aunt of the child before the parentage order was made.

+birth sibling, of a child, means a brother or sister of the child who is born as a result of the same pregnancy as the child.

+genetic father, of a child, means the man whose gametes were used to create the embryo.

-Authorised by the ACT Parliamentary Counsel-also accessible at www.legislation.act.gov.au genetic mother, of a child, means the woman whose gametes were used to create the embryo.
+genetic mother, of a child, means the woman whose gametes were used to create the embryo.